surki/network-microburst/README.md

 This utility measures the microbursts efficiently using eBPF (i.e., no packet captures) using given aggregation window and displays them either realtime in TUI graph and/or HTML graphs for offline analysis:

+How this works:

+- Traces network receives/transmits using eBPF and stores the count in per cpu array
+- Using a periodic timer (either perf timer or userspace timer, configurable), calcuates the rates
+- A userspace component to receive and display live graph

 Console output with chart:

 ```